 Browse The Stalls, But Spend Wisely.

 Markets can vary in quality when it comes to shopping.
 You will find some beautiful pieces to take home, but a lot of over priced tat also.
 The best buys tend to be traditional or locally produced goods like Printern from Aachen.
-Also all the cosy and comfortable things that you’d need to celebrate Advent and cosy up for a harsh winter.
+All the cosy and comfortable things that you’d need to celebrate Advent and cosy up for winter.
 Think traditionally crafted Christmas decorations, animal hide and wool products, candles, honey and bees-wax based goods.

-Post Brexit, it’s also a good time to pick up any local brands or regionally protected products that are either expensive to import or nigh on impossible to get to the UK now.
-For me, it’s certain food and bath products.
-I’m not starting on about Brexit though!
+Post Brexit, it’s also a good time to pick up any local brands or regionally protected products that are either expensive to import or almost impossible to buy in the UK now.
+For me, it’s certain food and bath products and my favourite German wines.

 If you want to shop for authentic German Christmas decor, sweets or souvenirs without the Christmas Market price tag, look to the local German shops.
 Stores like Kodi, Kik, Rossmans and Ernsting Family can be found in most towns and cities.
 These are also the places to go if you need, say, an umbrella or a pair of gloves.
 Just a little FYI.